RasParker/Kumawood/replit.md

 **Core Purpose**: Provide an immersive, content-first streaming experience for African short-form dramas with a freemium business model combining ad-supported viewing, virtual currency purchases, and premium memberships.

+**Current Status** (Updated: October 29, 2025):
+- Phases 4 and 4.5 completed
+- Full-featured PlayerScreen with HTML5 video player, watch history tracking, autoplay, overlays, and bottom sheets
+- ForYouScreen with vertical TikTok-style feed using Swiper
+- HookPlayer component for vertical feed showing first episodes with like/follow functionality
+- All data fully integrated with Supabase backend
-**Current Status** (Updated: October 28, 2025): Fully migrated from mock data to Supabase backend.
-The database schema, API endpoints, and frontend components are all configured to work with Supabase.
-User must follow setup instructions in SUPABASE_SETUP.md to run migrations and seed data.
+- User must follow setup instructions in SUPABASE_SETUP.md to run migrations and seed data

 ## User Preferences